Birth tourism: Mexico

-Canada has entered the medical tourism field.
-In comparison to U.S. health costs, medical tourism patients can save 30 to 60 percent on health costs in Canada.

 Mexican women sometimes engage in birth tourism to the United States or Canada to give their children U.S. or Canadian citizenship.

-While some non-legal obstacles exist, Canada is one of only a few countries without legal restrictions on abortion.
-Regulations and accessibility vary between provinces.

-In the United States, different states have different abortion laws, so that women in states with restrictive laws sometimes engage in abortion tourism, either to the U.S. states with more liberal laws, to Mexican states with liberal laws, or to Canada.

 South America

-Most South American countries grant unconditional birthright citizenship and allow dual citizenship, however, some countries have strict abortion laws that make them risky birth-tourism destinations in case of complications during the pregnancy.
-In Brazil, abortion is illegal with exception to cases of rape, incest or if the mother's life is in danger.
+Most South American countries grant unconditional birthright citizenship and allow dual citizenship; however, some countries have strict abortion laws that make them risky birth-tourism destinations in case of complications during the pregnancy.
+In Brazil, abortion is illegal, with the exception of cases of rape, incest or if the mother's life is in danger.
 It is restricted to cases of maternal life, mental health, health, rape, or fetal defects.
-In Chile, abortion was forbidden completely, even if the pregnant woman's life is in danger until 2017.
-Current law allows abortion in Chile only if the mother's life is in danger, if the fetus is inviable and in rape cases.
+In Chile, abortion was forbidden completely, even if the pregnant woman's life was in danger, until 2017.
+Current law allows abortion in Chile only if the mother's life is in danger, if the fetus is not viable and in rape cases.

-Some countries do not allow their citizens to renounce their citizenship or only if the citizenship was acquired by birth there to non-citizen parents.
+Some countries do not allow their citizens to renounce their citizenship, or only do so if the citizenship was acquired by birth there to non-citizen parents.
 In Argentina, Brazil, Ecuador, Peru, and Uruguay, voting is compulsory for citizens.
 In Bolivia, Brazil, Chile, Colombia, Cuba, Guatemala, Paraguay, and Venezuela, military service is mandatory.